-Each year, the MATE Center competition challenges students to build an ROV to tackle tasks based on the real world.
-From simulating missions to explore Jupiter’s moon Europa to diving on hydrothermal vents and determining the identification on an unknown shipwreck, the MATE Center competition allows students from college and university students down to elementary students to build an ROV with a specific goal in mind.
+Each year, the MATE ROV competition challenges students to build an ROV to tackle tasks based on the real world.
+From simulating missions to explore Jupiter’s moon Europa to diving on hydrothermal vents and determining the identification on an unknown shipwreck, the MATE ROV competition allows students from college and university students down to elementary students to build an ROV with a specific goal in mind.

 Students are asked to think of themselves as entrepreneurs, forming a company to build and operate an ROV to fulfill the needs of the marine science and technology community.
 Not only must the ROV complete the assigned underwater tasks, but students must give an oral presentation to industry professionals, create a written technical documentation about their ROV, and fashion a marketing display showcasing their vehicle.